-It is believed the Enslin name originated from the name Anshelm.
-"Ans"-which means God or Godly, and "helm" which means shield or protector.
+It is believed the Enslin name originated from the name Anselm or Anshelm ("Ans"- which means "Godly", and "Helm" which means "shield, protection by God").
 Another meaning derives from the name Entslein which in German means small duck.

 The Purpose of this WebsiteThe purpose of the website and the information regarding the Enslin family history on this website is mainly for four reasons.

 • To establish a point of reference for current and especially future generations to see where they come from and where they fit into the family.